-Under In Meeting (Advanced), click the toggle next to Allow live streaming the meetings.
+Under In Meeting (Advanced), click the toggle next to Allow live streaming of the meetings.

 Click the Custom Live Streaming Service checkbox to enable it.

-Click Next to receive the Stream URL and Stream Key details.
-These are to be copied in the broadcasting platform (zoom) that you will be using to send the RTMP feed.
+c) To receive the RTMP key & URL, click on the edit option and copy the stream key & URL.
+These are to be copied in the broadcasting platform you will be using to send the RTMP feed.

 Sign in to the Zoom web portal.